 If your tot seems to lack interest in playing, either on his own or with others, it may be a sign of an underlying developmental disorder.

-Here are several fun — and simple — experiences that will encourage your child to explore and grow while he stays strong inside to experience more together!
+Here are several fun — and simple — experiences that will encourage your child to explore and grow!

 GO ON A TREASURE HUNT Bury some of your child’s toys or blocks and figurines in a shallow pail of sand and let him dig through in search of these different items.
 This fun activity will be a treat for your child’s developing sense of touch.
 Just be sure to keep an eye on him to ensure that he doesn’t swallow any sand.